starterra/r-and-d/analysis/CASPER_NETWORK.md

 	+ CSPR is the native token for the Casper network.
 Network participants use it to pay computation fees and it rewards validators who process network transactions.
 	+ very few projects working, barly none possible for trading, list avaliable at https://www.casperblockchain.io/
 	+ no native stablecoin.
 Main liq (very low ATM 08.06.2022) is dUSDC which is USDC derivative (not leverage ;).
+	+ update from yesyterday as i finished https://twitter.com/Casper_Network/status/1534582126443646978 - team will add some utilities for further platform developments (CasperPad Launchpad, The Swappery, Casper NFT Market and Casper Signer Tutorial.)
+- funding/release schedule
 - liq/cex/dex/native dex/bridges
 	+ cex - huobi, crypto.com, ascendex, coinlist
 	+ dex - https://www.friendly.market/